 Abdeslam Ouaddou Explains Why Orlando Pirates Dropped Points Against Siwelele FC

-The draw cost Pirates two vital points, with Vincent Pule’s first-half strike cancelled out by Tshepang Moremi, opening the door for Mamelodi Sundowns to extend their lead to two points if they defeat Marumo Gallants on Tuesday.
+The draw cost Pirates two vital points, with Vincent Pule’s first-half strike cancelled out by the Sea Robbers' summer signing Tshepang Moremi, opening the door for Mamelodi Sundowns to extend their lead to two points if they defeat Marumo Gallants on Tuesday, March 17, 2026.

 PAY ATTENTION: stay informed and follow us on Google News!

-“One early error allowed the opposition to score, but afterward, we dominated the match.
-Dominance doesn’t always translate into a win, but I have no complaints—the players delivered a strong performance.
+“One early error allowed the opposition to score, but afterwards, we dominated the match.
+Dominance doesn’t always translate into a win, but I have no complaints; the players delivered a strong performance.

 “We anticipated a tough contest against Siwelele, and they deserve credit for earning a point.
 The boys were committed to winning, and I’m confident that if we continue performing like this until the season’s end, anything is possible.
 We have to keep believing.”